art-egorov/lovis4u/docs/Parameters/cmd_parameters.md

 :    Space-separated list of feature names for which label won't be shown.
      [default: hypothetical protein, unknown protein]

+`-sxa, --show-x-axis`
+:    Plot individual x-axis for each locus track.

 `-hix, --hide-x-axis`
 :    Do not plot individual x-axis for each locus track.